In the fascinating world of lock picking, choosing the right tools can make all the difference in your success and skill development.

 1. Art of Lock Picking

-I founded Art of Lock Picking in 2014 with the sole mission of cutting through the garbage that litters the internet by offering only the best information and the best lock picking tools.
+Art of Lock Picking was started in 2014 with the sole mission of cutting through the garbage that litters the internet by offering honest information and the best lock picking tools.

-Art of lock Picking currently offers Peterson lock picks—which is a true blessing because I find them to be hands-down the best lock picks on the market.
+Art of Lock Picking currently offers Peterson lock picks—which are the best and most professional lock picks on the market.

 When you want the best of the best, you should think Peterson.

-Peterson manufactures some of the highest quality lock picks on the market.
-They are also one of the last remaining locksmith tool companies that have stuck true to their philosophy of "made in the USA."
+Peterson manufactures some of the highest-quality lock picks on the market.
+They are also one of the last remaining locksmith tool companies that have stuck true to its philosophy of "made in the USA."

 They offer their tools in their exclusive "Government Steel," similar to the 420 stainless steel used in many surgical tools.
 In short, these tools are tough, which makes them perfect for any heavy-handed beginner.